jkloo/NewPyProj/README.md

 Installation
 ------------

-Foobar can be installed with 'pip':
+NewPyProj can be installed with 'pip':

-    pip install Foobar
+    pip install NewPyProj

 Or directly from the source code: